-Thornton is a Catholic foundation, founded by the Sisters of Jesus and Mary in 1917 which upholds Christian principles and values.
+Thornton College is an all-girls Catholic school, founded by the Sisters of Jesus and Mary in 1917, which upholds Christian principles and values.
 We are an inclusive community and we welcome children of many different denominations and faiths as well as those of no faith.
 Today around 20% of our student population is Catholic.

 We recognise that each girl is making a personal spiritual journey and we invite all members of our community on a journey of self-discovery by offering time and opportunity for reflection and consideration of the spiritual side of life.
 In this way each child may grow and develop as an individual who can look outside herself with empathy, wisdom and a sense of purpose.

 For those students who wish sacramental preparation takes place outside the classroom in liaison with home parishes.
-Boarders attend Mass each Sunday morning and there are ‘night prayers’ every Monday and Wednesday evenings.
+Boarders attend Mass each Sunday and there are ‘night prayers’ on Monday and Wednesday evenings.
 On Holy Days of Obligation and when marking special occasions, Mass is celebrated for the whole school community.